 Back to MATH 6605 Home Page

-functions, weak convergence, the central limit theorem, stable laws,
+functions, weak convergence, and the central limit theorem.

 I will try to post a notice on the course webpage if other commitments make

-If you can't make that time, you are welcome to e-mail or call
+If you need to see me outside these hours, you are welcome to e-mail or call

-A first look at rigorous probability by Rosenthal, 2nd edition,
+- A first look at rigorous probability theory by Jeff Rosenthal,

 - 25% Assignments